 - Design Museum – Devoted to Finnish and foreign design ranging from graphic to industrial to fashion.
 An internationally recognized specialist museum which researches, collects, stores and documents design, and displays it both in Finland and in touring exhibitions abroad.
 A must for lovers of Finnish design and a those seeking a better-designed-life, though we also enjoyed the burgeoning design scenes in nearby Tallinn and Copenhagen.

 Gay Helsinki is a city that has hundreds of events on across the year, and queer travelers to Finland should not restrict themselves to exclusively gay events.
 Especially of note are the many music festivals of all sizes that are organized around the Midsummer weekend, but every night of the week you can find live music and plenty of club events on the weekend.

 While June is the primary month of LGBT celebrations and events for Helsinki’s gay community revolving around a vast Pride Festival, there are plenty of other gay events in Helsinki to look out for during the rest of the year.
+This is a great Facebook page to check out first.
 People in Helsinki are shy but very welcoming, so if you can start a conversation on any of your favorite hookup apps or in person, you are almost guaranteed to hear about something somewhere and get invited.

 These, however, are the most significant events currently on in Gay Helsinki.